UBC-MDS/fixml/README.md

 learning engineers, educators, practitioners, and hobbyists alike.
 Your contributions and feedback are invaluable in making this package a reliable resource for the community.

+Special thanks to the University of British Columbia (UBC) and the University of Wisconsin-Madison for their support and resources.
+We extend our gratitude to Dr. Tiffany Timbers and Dr. Simon Goringfor their guidance and expertise, which have been instrumental in the development of this project.